graphql/graphql.github.io/src/content/faq/General.md

 ## Is GraphQL a database language like SQL?

 No, but this is a common misconception.

-GraphQL is designed for APIs, not databases.
-It’s a specification for how to request and modify data through an API layer.
-Then it determines how that data is communicated between servers and clients.
+GraphQL is a specification for how to request and modify data.
+That data can be provided by [arbitrary functions](/learn/) and those functions can call APIs, databases, [local cache](/learn/caching/) or any representation of data.
+The main and most common use case is calling APIs.

 GraphQL is frequently used for database interactions though.
 For example, it can be built into a wrapper around a database or a [GraphQL server](https://www.howtographql.com/advanced/1-server/) can query various databases.
 There are also [services](/code/#services) that implement the GraphQL specification and then allow clients to use GraphQL to query that data source.
 But it can also be used without a database at all.